How to Use FireFox On Your Android TV & NVIDIA Shield

 Using FireFox TV

-The top row is a simple set of icons for Navigate Back and Forward, Reload the current page, Pin (bookmark) the current webpage and turning Turbo Mode off and on.
+The top row is a simple set of icons for Navigate Back and Forward, Reload the current page, Pin (bookmark) the current webpage, and turning Turbo Mode off and on.

 For example, if you don’t want to see Rotten Tomatoes (for reasons which should be obvious), all you need to do is long-press on the icon.
-A pop-up menu will appear asking you if you want to remove it from Pinned sites.
+A pop-up menu will appear asking if you want to remove it from Pinned sites.

 Turbo Mode is a really cool feature that blocks third-party trackers so you can browse without being tracked.
 It also speeds up the web pages slightly, which is nice.